jeffcampbellmakesgames/Entitas-Redux/readme.md

 ## Requirements
 * **Min Unity Version**: 2019.4
 * **Scripting Runtime**: .Net 4.X
-* **Packages**:
-  * **Genesis v1.3.0** (EntitasRedux v1 requires this older version of Genesis and is incompatible with the newer versions until v2 is released)

 ## Installing Entitas Redux and Getting Started

 For instructions on installing Entitas Redux and how to get up and running, see [here](https://github.com/jeffcampbellmakesgames/Entitas-Redux/wiki/Getting-Started) on the wiki.

-## Usage

-Entitas Redux at the moment is largely representative of the features present in `v1.13.0` of Entitas.
-As a temporary solution for now, I would point you to the Entitas Wiki [here](https://github.com/sschmid/Entitas-CSharp/wiki/Tutorials) for a breakdown on features and documentation on usage.
-In the future, EntitasRedux documentation and code examples will be hosted on this repository's wiki [here](https://github.com/jeffcampbellmakesgames/Entitas-Redux/wiki).

 ## Support
 If this is useful to you and/or you’d like to see future development and more tools in the future, please consider supporting it either by contributing to the Github projects (submitting bug reports or features and/or creating pull requests) or by buying me coffee using any of the links below.
 Every little bit helps!